ISECure WS Channel API API Reference

 in query

-Short version of a PGP Key id idenfiying the exported Private Key, e.g. 3A3A59B2
+Short version of a PGP Key id identifying the exported Private Key, e.g. 3A3A59B2

 400 Bad Request